Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 While Hubert de Burgh was defending the castle at Chinon and then later in captivity, King John back in England gave orders for his land to be taken back.
 By the end of the year the order was given to transfer ownership of the tree castles Skenfrih, Grosmont and Llantilio (White Castle) to William de Braose.

-Henry III granted Edward (I) areas of land including Crown lands in Wales, Ireland, the Channel Islands and Gascony.
+King Henry III granted his eldest son Edward areas of land including Crown lands in Wales, Ireland, the Channel Islands and Gascony.
 He was also given cities such as Bristol, Stamford and Grantham.These areas were on the edge of Henry's lands and the idea was to give Edward experience of governing lands of his own before becoming king.
 Edward was granted the three castles in the Marches, Skenfrith, White and Grosmont.